etoccalino/barchart/README.rst

 The simplest command which can benefit from ``barchart`` ::

-  du -d 1 | python barchart
+  du -d 1 | barchart

 The output of which reads like this::